 1. A beautiful smile with straight teeth boosts your child’s self-esteem.

 Young children with crooked teeth may not notice that anything is wrong, but eventually they will realize that their teeth don’t look right.
 Straight teeth make the whole face more pleasing and attractive.
 If your child is self-conscious about an unappealing smile, he or she will be reluctant to smile.
-A serious demeanor could affect the way he or she is treated by peers.
+A serious demeanour could affect the way he or she is treated by peers.

 2. Crooked teeth can impact the bite.